tarzann419/ccms/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To clone and get a local copy up and running follow these simple example steps.
+To access this project locally, you will have to clone and get a copy.
+To get it up and running, follow these simple example steps.

 ### Prerequisites